This page provides answers to the following questions:

 It is also important to fill out a claim form, DWC form 1, and give it to your employer once you have completed it.
 Your employer must give or mail you a claim form within one working day after learning about your injury/illness.
 If your employer does not, you may visit the forms page of the California Department of Industrial Relations Agency Division of Workers' Compensation site to download one.
 You should fill out this form within one year of your injury; otherwise, you may not be able to receive benefits.

-In California, all employers are required to either purchase a workers' compensation insurance policy from a licensed insurer, authorized to write policies in California, or become self-insured.
+In California, all employers are required to either purchase a workers' compensation insurance policy from a licensed insurer, be authorized to write policies in California, or become self-insured.
 The Division of Workers' Compensation does not provide insurance to employers and does not maintain information about employers and their insurance providers.
 If you are uncertain about the insurance program available at your place of employment, you may contact the Workers' Compensation Insurance Rating Bureau.

 The conditions that will either enable you or prevent you from receiving benefits under California's workers' compensation system will depend on the nature of your claim.
 A more detailed look into temporary disability benefits and permanent disability benefits through the respective links can provide you with more information about what to expect